Arksine/moonraker/docs/configuration.md

 Some users have their logic wired to a separate power supply from heaters, fans, etc.  This keeps Klipper in the "ready" state when power is removed from such devices.
-It is possible to configure Klipper to power up such devices when a print is started by overriding the `SDCARD_PRINT_FILE` gcode command.
+It is possible to configure Klipper to power up such devices just before a print is started by overriding the `SDCARD_PRINT_FILE` gcode command.

 The following example presumes that the user a `[power heaters]` device configured in `moonraker.conf`:

 ```ini